course-dprep/Airbnb-Seasonalities/README.md

 ## About

 This research is carried out in implementation of the course Data Preparation and Workflow Management.
-This is a part of the Master program of Marketing Analytics for the course Data Preparation and Workflow Management at Tilburg University.
+This is a part of the Master program of Marketing Analytics at Tilburg University.
 The following authors contributed to this research:

 Zhiyong Zhou
 Marieke Beerens